College: Usage in secondary education

 The word college continues to be used in the names public separate secondary schools in Ontario.
 A number of independent schools across Canada also use the word college in its name.

 Public secular school boards in Ontario also refer to their secondary schools as collegiate institutes.
 However, usage of the word collegiate institute varies between school boards.
 Collegiate institute is the predominant name for secondary schools in Lakehead District School Board, and Toronto District School Board, although most school boards in Ontario use collegiate institute alongside high school, and secondary school in the names of their institutions.
 Similarly, secondary schools in Regina, and Saskatoon are referred to as Collegiate.

 Chile

-In Chile, the term "college" is usually used in the name of some bilingual schools, like Santiago College, Saint George's College etc.
+Officially, since 2009, the Pontifical Catholic University of Chile incorporated the term "college" as the name of a tertiary education program as a bachelor's degree.
+The program features a Bachelor of Natural Sciences and Mathematics, a Bachelor of Social Science and a Bachelor of Arts and Humanities.
+It has the same system as the American universities, it combines majors and minors and finally, it let the students continue a higher degree in the same university once the program it is completed.

-Since 2009 the Pontifical Catholic University of Chile incorporated college as a bachelor's degree, it has a Bachelor of Natural Sciences and Mathematics, a Bachelor of Social Science and a Bachelor of Arts and Humanities.
-It has the same system as the American universities, it combines majors and minors.
-And it let the students continue a higher degree in the same university once finished.
+But in Chile, the term "college" is not usually used for tertiary education, but is used mainly in the name of some private bilingual schools, corresponding to levels 0, 1 and 2 of the ISCED 2011.
+Some examples are they Santiago College, Saint George's College, among others.